EuroLinux/eurolinux-open-docs/docs/HowTo/create-iso-with-repositories.md

 This file could be:

-- locally copied to the machine that will use
+- locally copied to the machine that will be using it
-- added to ISOs pool of Virtual Machine manager/orchistrator or cloud computing platform of your choice
+- added to ISOs pool of Virtual Machine manager/orchestrator or cloud computing platform of your choice

 ## Mounting ISO from local file